AEFP 46th Annual Conference Call for Proposals

 - Educator labor markets (e.g., compensation, pensions, mobility, supply and demand)

-- K-12 school and district leadership and organizations
+- K-12 school politics, governance, leadership, and organizations

 - K-12 interventions and short-term outcomes (academic and non-academic)

 - Post-secondary access, admissions, and success

 - Causes and consequences of inequity in education

 - Long-term outcomes of education (e.g., employment, wages, civic participation)

 - Methodology, data, and other papers that do are not covered by another topic area